 Company culture is not what you read on the website.
 It is what the employees tell their friends.

 Good company culture is not synonymous with having table tennis, a football court, and a lot of food (although we’d all love that).
 Company culture is more about the values and way of thinking in a company.
 It is similar to how personalities are for people.
-For start-ups, company culture is majorly influenced by the founders.
+Founders play a key role in building organizational culture for start ups.
 It is the personality and way of thinking of the founders that get transcended into the company culture.

 Why is company culture important?